Everest by the Numbers: 2025 Edition

 • The first climbers to summit Everest without bottled oxygen were Italian Reinhold Messner and Peter Habler in 1978

-• Reinhold Messner is the only person to have truly summited Everest solo and without supplemental oxygen.
+• Reinhold Messner is the only person who has summited Everest alone without supplemental oxygen.
 He did it in 1980 from the Tibet side via the Great Couloir.

 Male Summits

-• The youngest male to the summit is American Jordan Romero, age 13 years 10 months, on May 23, 2010, from the north side.
+• The youngest male to summit is American Jordan Romero, 13 years and 10 months, who reached the summit from the north side on May 23, 2010.

-• Pasang Dawa Sherpa of Pangboche has summited 27 times with the last on May, 2023.
+• Pasang Dawa Sherpa of Pangboche has summited 27 times, the last of which was in May 2024.

-• Apa Sherpa (Thami Og), Phurba Tashi Sherpa (Khumjung) are next with 21 summits each.
+• Apa Sherpa (Thami Og) and Phurba Tashi Sherpa (Khumjung) are next, with 21 summits each.
 Both are now retired.

 Female Summits

-• The first woman to summit Everest was Junko Tabei of Japan in 1975
+• The first woman to summit Everest is Junko Tabei of Japan in 1975

-• The oldest woman to summit was Japanese Tamae Watanabe, age 73, in 2012 from the north
+• The oldest woman to summit is Japanese Tamae Watanabe, age 73, in 2012 from the north

-• The youngest woman to summit was Indian Malavath Poorna, 13 years 11 months, on May 25, 2014, from the north side
+• The youngest woman to summit is Indian Malavath Poorna, 13 years 11 months, on May 25, 2014, from the north side

 • Nepali Lakpa Sherpani, 48, holds the women’s summit record with ten (3 South, 7 North)